Reptarsrage/Jetpack/README.txt

 Justin Robb
-3-24-14
+3-25-14
 Jetpack

-Just making initial changes/commits playing around with opengl and fltk.
+3-24-14 Just making initial changes/commits playing around with opengl and fltk.
+3-25-14 Finished with loading textures/sprites, moving on to playing around with controls and animation.